Month 12, Day 17, Thursday 8:30 p.m.

 Sebastien raised a hand to forestall him.
 “Damien is as far as I’m willing to go.
 Take what you can get.”
 She had more than enough identities to keep track of already, she didn’t need another.

 He seemed a bit disappointed, but perked up quickly.
 “What’s this initiation, then?
 Who are the other members of your team?
 Are you part of an organization?
 Or on a secret mission from the coppers?”
-When she didn’t answer, he continued, “…A secret mission from the Red Guard?”
-His eyes were wide.
+When she didn’t answer, he inhaled sharply, his eyes going wide.
+“A secret mission from the Red Guard?”

 Damien matched her silence as she picked up a stick and scratched a Circle into the leaf-strewn, dying ground, big enough for the both of them to stand inside.

-It was windy, which it often was, so high up, and the flurries carried dead leaves and the premonition of snow.
-The moon’s glow filtered through the trees, near the horizon, but the sky was clear and cloudless.
+It was windy, which it often was this high up, and the flurries carried dead leaves and the premonition of snow.
+The moon’s glow filtered sideways through the trees, but the sky was clear and cloudless.
 The stars were clearly visible.
 Sebastien looked up at them with satisfaction.

 Damien cleared his throat.
 “What are we doing here?” he asked in a hushed voice.